 - Student completes the form with details of reason for absence, date, time and lessons to be missed.
-This should also be signed by a parent or guardian. - · Student asks subject teachers for affected lessons to sign the form, noting work to be completed - · Student submits the form to their Head of Year with evidence of the appointment - For authorised absences the form is passed to the Sixth Form administration team who will record an authorised absence
+This should also be signed by a parent or guardian - · Student asks subject teachers for affected lessons to sign the form, noting work to be completed - · Student submits the form to their Head of Year with evidence of the appointment - For authorised absences the form is passed to the Sixth Form administration team who will record an authorised absence

-For emergency absences at short notice (for example serious illness) parents should inform the school by telephone or using the MyEd App.
+For emergency absences at short notice (for example serious illness) parents should inform the school by telephone or using the MyEd App or email studentabsence@draytonmanorhighschool.co.uk.